Discworld (world): Ephebe

-As a democracy, Ephebe is unusual on the Discworld.
+As a democracy, Ephebe is unusual on Discworld.
 Those citizens who are not disqualified on account of being foreigners, mad, poor or female elect a Tyrant to run the city, who invariably turns out to be a criminal madman.
 They then elect another Tyrant, who is much the same.
-At the time of Small Gods (the position of which in the Discworld chronology is somewhat obscure), Ephebe was ruled by a small, fat man with skinny legs, who resembled an egg hatching upside-down.
+At the time of Small Gods, Ephebe was ruled by an unnamed man with a large, egg-shaped body.
 It is unknown whether he is still ruler.

 According to The Discworld Companion, it does not have an economy.
-The people are perfectly happy living off the fish and olives farmed by the slaves, or the way Teppic described it in Pyramids, they made wine of everything they could stuff in a bucket and ate whatever couldn't crawl out of one, which gives time for Ephebe's major export: philosophy.
-For what it's worth (about one Ankh-Morpork penny), the currency of Ephebe is the talent.
+The people are perfectly happy living off the fish and olives farmed by the slaves, or the way Teppic described it in Pyramids, they made wine of everything they could stuff in a bucket and ate whatever could not crawl out of one, which gives time for Ephebe's major export: philosophy.
+The currency of Ephebe is the talent.
 Ephebe is a city of philosophers; some hardware merchants have taken to stocking towels, in case of clothing-challenged brilliant thinkers (an allusion to Archimedes' "Eureka!").
 The philosophers are noted for pondering the existence of gods, but carefully in case the gods get angry.
 Brawls between varying philosophical factions frequently erupt across Ephebe's many taverns, but Ephebe is on the whole a peaceful city, which ambles by from day to day (The New Discworld Companion).
 One of the philosophers Teppic met in Ephebe was instrumental in the building of a lighthouse.
 The proposed location for the lighthouse was deemed to be disruptive to the view of the harbour and so it was placed some distance inland.
 Sailors who find themselves stranded on the rocks of the harbour have considered the lighthouse a quite beautiful thing to look at whilst waiting to be rescued.